skankure/COMPSCI-320-Mobile-App-Project/README.md

  5. Desktop java gui needs minor style changes
  6. Syncing currently does not work.
 Research needs to be done on how to set up this part of the application
  7. Remote Printing has not been set up or tested.
+ 8. Federal and state food codes are not parsed from PDFs and placed in a searchable database

+ For the future we would like to fix all the existing issues to make the project work how it should.
+In the future we would like to make more advanced search functions both on the tablet and desktop to make it easier for the health inspector to search for records.